aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/_index.md

 ## Introduction

-Are you looking to unlock the full potential of PSD files with Java?
+If you want to **learn how to add shadow** to a PSD file using Java, Aspose.PSD for Java gives you a powerful set of APIs to do just that.
 Whether you're a seasoned developer or just getting started, mastering PSD file manipulation can significantly enhance your projects.
 With Aspose.PSD for Java, you have a robust library at your fingertips that allows you to dive deep into PSD layers and effects, enabling you to create and manage complex graphic files effortlessly.

 ## Quick Answers
 - **What is the primary goal?** Add an inner shadow effect to a PSD file using Java.